Administering the PSAT/NMSQT for the first time? Get information about important steps.

 Connecting your students to opportunities beyond high school

-The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT®) is a rigorous, national assessment that measures the critical reading, mathematics, and writing skills your students will need for higher education and careers after high school.
+The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT®) is an important step on the College and Career Readiness Pathway, a series of integrated assessments that includes ReadiStep™ and the SAT®.
+It measures the critical reading, mathematics, and writing skills your students will need for higher education and careers after high school.
 Last year, over 23,000 schools opened the door to college for more than 3.5 million students by administering the PSAT/NMSQT.

 Why the PSAT/NMSQT?